BitNinja01/golf-cartographer/README.md

    - Hole number
    - Par number
    - Tee box names and yardages (up to 6 tees)
+   - Any tees you don't need - set to '0' and they will be ignored
-3. Customize fonts if desired
+1. Customize fonts if desired

 Takes ~5-10 seconds per hole.
-Each adds a circle with the hole number, par number, and tee names/yardages.
+Adds a circle with the hole number, par number, and tee names/yardages each time it's run.
 GC only comes packaged with the [JetBrians Mono](https://www.jetbrains.com/lp/mono/) font by default, but you can make your own glyph libraries using the [Prepare Glyph Library](#optional-prepare-glyph-library) tool that comes with GC.

-If you're a nerd wondering why we need glyph libraries at all - Inkscape's Python API is kind of arcane, and doesn't like it when you run bounding box math on text objects.
+If you're a nerd wondering why we need glyph libraries for system fonts at all - Inkscape's Python API is kind of arcane, and doesn't like it when you run bounding box math on text objects.
 So yeah.
 Glyph libraries.

 #### Step 5: Export PDFs
 ```